Freakwill/pyrimidine/paper/paper.md

 $$
 Here, the symbol $\{\cdot\}$ signifies either a set or a sequence, emphasizing the order of the elements.

 Building upon the foundational concept, we define a population in pyrimidine as a container of individuals.
-The introduction of multi-population further extends this notion, representing a container of populations, often referred to as "the high-level container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population genetic algorithms.
+The introduction of multi-population further extends this notion, representing a container of populations, often referred to as "the high-level container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.
 Populations in a multi-population behave analogously to individuals in a population.
-Notably, it allows the definition of containers at higher levels, such as a container of multi-populations, potentially intertwined with conventional populations.
+Notably, it allows to define containers at higher levels, such as a container of multi-populations, potentially intertwined with conventional populations.

 While an individual can be conceptualized as a container of chromosomes, it will not necessarily be considered a system.
 Similarly, a chromosome might be viewed as a container of genes.
 In practice, we choose to implement chromosomes directly using `numpy.array` or `array.array`.